maritimdaniel/dashboard-app/README.md

 ## Introduction

 A a React application that fetches and renders the list of dashboards available to a DHIS2 user.
-The app is hosted [here], with the source code in github.
-The repo can be found [here].
+The app is hosted [here](https://dashboard-app-ruddy.vercel.app/), with the source code in github.
+The repo can be found [here](https://github.com/maritimdaniel/dashboard-app).

 ## Technology Stack